-For the Canada calculation only, dependent students who attend an educational institution in the same community in which their parent(s) reside are expected to live with parents and so the Single Not Paying Rent or Mortgage monthly living allowance is used in the Canada assessment.
+Dependent students who attend an educational institution in the same community in which their parent(s) reside are expected to live with their parents.
+The Single Not Paying Rent or Mortgage monthly living allowance is used in both the Canada and Alberta assessment.